Getting Started

 "x3": (-3.14, 3.14),

-gsax.sample() returns a SamplingResult that you can persist and reload later without losing the metadata needed by gsax.analyze():
+Generating samples and evaluating the model are often separate steps — the model may run on a cluster, or take hours. gsax.sample() returns a SamplingResult that you can persist and reload later without losing the metadata gsax.analyze() needs:

 sampling_result = gsax.sample(problem, n_samples=4096, seed=42)